lake-lab/lake-lab.github.io/_pages/projects.md

 ---

 ##### __\*NEW\* Modeling human behavior with prior-enhanced neural networks__
 Behavioral scientists must often choose between two computational paradigms with complementary strengths and weaknesses: Bayesian models or neural networks.
 An ideal paradigm would facilitate testing different priors; Bayesian models make this easy, while neural networks do not.
 Similarly, an ideal paradigm would avoid over-simplifications; neural networks make this easy, while Bayesian models do not.
-We aim to combine the est of both with an approach we call Bayesian distillation with Behavioral Tuning (BBT).
+We aim to combine the best of both with an approach we call Bayesian distillation with Behavioral Tuning (BBT).
 BBT allows for flexible modeling of behavior using powerful Transformers, even from minimal behavioral data, by distilling Bayesian priors into the networks and then by fine-tuning the networks further on raw behavioral examples.

 __Recent articles__
 - Lake, B. M. (2025).
 More accurate behavioral predictions with hybrid Bayesian-connectionist models. <em>Preprint coming soon</em>.
 (Email Brenden for draft).

 __Future directions__
-- Interpretability for BBT models (hypothesis decoding, causal analysis,understanding the gradient steps during behavioral tuning)
+- Advance interpretability for BBT models (hypothesis decoding, causal analysis,understanding the gradient steps during behavioral tuning)
-- Developing software tools for popularizing BBT modeling
+- Develop software tools for popularizing BBT modeling
-- Extending the BBT approach to reinforcement learning, reasoning, etc.
+- Extend the BBT approach to reinforcement learning, reasoning, etc.

 ---

-##### __\*NEW\* Building machines that reason more like people__
+##### __\*NEW\* More human-like reasoning in machines__
 Simulating human reasoning in an open-ended task space has been a long-standing dream of cognitive science.
 Recent advances in LLMs brings this closer to reality, yet these models are not developed with human-like reasoning as an objective.
 In this project, we fine-tune reasoning-capable LLMs on large datasets of people reasoning "out loud" to align their reasoning processes with human patterns, akin to the [Centaur LLM](https://www.nature.com/articles/s41586-025-09215-4) from Binz et al. but for reasoning.
 We will evaluate whether fine-tuned models better predict human reasoning and whether they can simulate human-like reasoning on novel problems.

 __Recent articles__